Policies and Financial Information

 AICF’s audited financial statements are available to the general public and are generated in accordance with industry best practices and applicable laws governing non-profit organizations.
 The audit is conducted by an independent accountant with the oversight of the Board of Directors’ Audit Committee.
 The most recent audited financial statements may be downloaded here.

 The America-Israel Cultural Foundation, Inc. remains steadfast and dedicated to our mission.
-In Israel, we funded 387 creative grants raising our total of individuals impacted to more than 18,000 in our 78-year history.
+In Israel, we funded 384 creative grants raising our total of individuals impacted to more than 18,000 in our 79-year history.
 We have expanded our efforts in engaging our alumni through guidance, mentoring and with our newly launched website, which features our Israel Artist Network, the platform to promote Israeli culture.
-We aim to increase contributions to $5 million annually to reach the baseline need of impact across the arts, and to rebuild our endowments and working capital to the $100 million level in future years to gain greatly stability, as well as the ability to take on more significant long-term projects.

-Working capital ratio in terms of years is 0.73 for 2015, 0.96 in 2014 and 1.41 in 2013.
+Working capital ratio in terms of years is 0.66 in 2017, 1.48 in 2016, and 1.38 in 2015.
 Working Capital Ratio is defined as how many years AICF could sustain its current level of spending using its Unrestricted and Temporarily Restricted Assets.

 AICF’s most recent Form 990 tax filing is available for download here.
 The Form 990 is reviewed by the Finance Committee of the Board of Directors prior to its annual filing.